moh3n9595/align-face/README.md

 - Put your images in `./clean_dataset` & create `./align_dataset` folder
 - Run `run.bat`

+## How it works
+Align in a few steps:

+- Detect face with Haarcascades

+- Detect eyes with Haarcascades

+- Add some extra padding

+- Rotate, resize and crop images associated with eyes coordinate
+    > According to standard face image agreed with ISO/IEC 19794-5[3]

+- Produce video from processed images

 ## Contributing

 Thank you for your interest in contributing!
 Please feel free to put up a PR for any issue or feature request.